Buying Plywood — Avoid Costly Mistakes | SplicePly

 • Overall density

-Different furniture applications require different performance characteristics.
+Different furniture and interior applications have different performance requirements.

 For example: